bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 ## Why Transition to a Monorepo?

-### 1. Reduce Toil
+#### Context

 Our team of iOS and android developers previously managed three separate repositories: android, iOS, and KMP (Kotlin Multiplatform).
-The KMP code streams view state objects representing the view tree of the screen that platforms render by mapping them to our in-house design library tokens (implemented with love using Compose and SwiftUI).
+At a high level, the KMP code streams view state objects representing the view tree of the screen that platforms (android and iOS) render by mapping them to our in-house design library tokens (implemented with love using Compose and SwiftUI).
+Some pain points with this multi-repo setup were:

+### Toil

 This architecture means most contributions happen to the KMP repository first.
 Our multi-repo setup involved a cumbersome workflow for landing the simplest of changes:

 - Developers make changes in the KMP repo and publish artifacts locally
 - They updated platform repos to point to the local artifact for testing.